THE NEED

 Environment

 Our students face a nature deficit, especially those in Newburgh.
-Even though the region in which we work is rich in organic agriculture and outdoor recreation, few local children have opportunities to spend time outside due to high crime and limited transportation: students grow up stuck in their urban neighborhoods, divorced from the nearby natural world.
+Even though the region in which we work is rich in organic agriculture and outdoor recreation, many of our local children don’t have opportunities to spend time outside due to various factors, such as high crime and limited transportation.
+Many of our students grow up stuck in their urban neighborhoods, divorced from the nearby natural world.
 Many of our students have never touched dirt before their first garden lesson, and don’t know where vegetables come from.
-Not knowing the earth, they have no reason to love it or care for it.
+Not knowing the earth, they have less reason to love it or care for it.

 Our Impact